12/21/04 Newsletter (below it are two previous newsletters on this issue):

 slaughter.]
 I, along with some Jewish thinkers, already believe the notion of

-"kosher veal" is a contradiction in terms, since veal calves are kept in tiny
+"kosher veal" is a contradiction in terms, since veal calves are kept

 pens their whole lives to keep them from developing muscles.
 [This is great,